Sport in Eritrea: Cycling

 Cycling has a long tradition in Eritrea and was first introduced during the colonial period.
-The Tour of Eritrea, a multi-stage cycling event, is held annually since 1946 throughout the country.
+The Tour of Eritrea, a multi-stage cycling event, was held annually from 2001 to 2017 throughout the country.

-The national cycling teams of both men and women are ranked first on the African continent, and ranked amongst the best cycling nations in the world.
+The national cycling teams of both men and women are ranked first on the African continent.
 The Eritrea national cycling team has experienced significant success, winning the African continental cycling championship several years in a row.
 In 2013, the women's team won the gold medal in the African Continental Cycling Championships for the first time, and for the second time in 2015 and third time in 2019.